Oiapokxui/osHome/ZSH/README.md

-place .zsh and .zshrc in your home folder. place starship.toml in ~/.config/ place plugins folder in /usr/share/zsh/ place autojump folder in /usr/share
+place .zsh and .zshrc in your home folder.
+place starship.toml in ~/.config/. place plugins folder in /usr/share/zsh/.